T-303-HUGB/TicTacToe/docs/Design_report.md

 We will be making a simple edition of the game Tic tac toe where two players can compete against each other.
 The game will be played on the console and players take turns typing in x or o until either of them win or there will be a tie if neither of them can put three in a row horizontal, vertical or diagonal.

 ## Environment
-The game will be coded using Sublime Text and github will be used as source control to store and share the code between team members.
-We will be using gradle to make compiling, running tests and deploying easier.
-Travis will also run tests and display the current status of branches on their website so team members can see easily.
+The game will be coded using Sublime Text and Github will be used as source control to store and share the code between team members.
+We will be using Gradle to make compiling, running tests and deploying easier.
+Travis is used as automated continuous integration server.
 The Advania Qstack server will be used to run the program on a clean computer.

 ## Classes
 ![alt text](https://github.com/T-303-HUGB/TicTacToe/blob/master/docs/ClassDiagramTicTacToe.png "TicTacToe class diagram")